bahruprojects/bahruprojects/README.md

 # About Me!
-- 👋 Hi, I’m Umar, a professional Data Analyst that working at Chemicals Manufacture Industry☺️.
+- 👋 Hi, I’m Umar, a Business Intelligence Engineer that working at Chemicals Manufacture Industry☺️.
 - 👀 I’m a Physics Graduated specialized in electronics & instrumentation, I also interested in Computational Physics, Mechatronics Development & Data Analytics.
 - 🧠 I’m currently learning AI/ML Engineering, Cybersecurity & Astrophysics.
 - 📚 I'm a Physics Graduated & planning to get Astrophysics postgraduate.